-David lives in Dallas with his wife, Michela Caruso, MD, a native of Rome and graduate with Honors of Università degli Studi di Roma "La Sapienza" and of the Mayo Graduate School of Medicine, who is a radiation oncologist and former board member of Texas Oncology, the largest independent oncology practice in the United States with more than 375 physician partners and 150 practice sites.
-Their children are Elisa, a 2011 BA/MBA graduate of the University of Denver where she was a University Academic Scholar and Cherrington Global Scholar, who is a business entrepreneur based in Dallas and Alessandro, a 2014 graduate in molecular biology and Italian of the University of Denver where he was also a Cherrington Global Scholar, who is an MBA student at Southern Methodist University.
-Among other philanthropic commitments, David and Michela are Mayo Laureates and Morehead-Cain Scholarship Fund endowment donors and fund a scholarship for dual degree students in honor of David’s mentors, Edward H. Wagner and Kerr L. White in the UNC Schools of Medicine and Public Health where David is also a UNC Capital Campaign Executive Committee member.
+David lives in Dallas with his wife, Michela Caruso, MD, a native of Rome and graduate with Honors of Università degli Studi di Roma "La Sapienza" and of the Mayo Graduate School of Medicine, who is a radiation oncologist and senior partner and former board member of Texas Oncology, the largest independent oncology practice in the world with more than 375 physician partners and 150 practice sites.
+Their children are Elisa, a 2011 BA/MBA graduate of the University of Denver where she was a University Academic Scholar and Cherrington Global Scholar, who is a business entrepreneur based in Dallas and Marketing Director for MISA and Alessandro, a 2014 graduate in molecular biology and Italian of the University of Denver where he was also a Cherrington Global Scholar, who is in the 2018 MBA Class at Southern Methodist University where he is a Cox Scholar and IT Operations Management Distinguished Scholar and will join Press Ganey in Boston in July 2018 as Senior Corporate Development Analyst.
+Among other philanthropic commitments, David and Michela are Mayo Laureates and Morehead-Cain Scholarship Fund endowment donors and fund a scholarship for dual degree students in honor of David’s mentors, Edward H. Wagner and Kerr L. White in the UNC Schools of Medicine and Public Health where David is a Capital Campaign Executive Committee member.